IzumiiHD/Pixelit/README.md

-<k# Pixelit Blooket Private Server
+# Pixelit Blooket Private Server

 Pixelit is the very first Blooket private server to use pixel art as blooks and badges, created mostly in JavaScript!
 Created by IzumiiHD, Iamgamedude, Buenar, SOUNDGOD, Prq, and Packman28.